simon-andrews/logicoach/README.md

   1. download a copy of LogiCoach: `git clone https://github.com/simon-andrews/logicoach`, then
   2. change your working directory to LogiCoach folder: `cd logicoach`, then
   3. install LogiCoach's dependencies: `npm install`, then
-  4. build: `npm run build`.
+  4. build: `npm run build`, then
-This will leave you with several JavaScript files in a new folder called 'lib'.
-You can run main.js with Node using `node lib/main.js`.
+  5. serve the site: `npm run serve`.

 ## To-do list
 * What's to be done?